thunderbird/webext-docs/cookies.rst

 .. note::

-   From Firefox 133, sorts cookies according to `RFC 6265, section 5.4 <https://datatracker.ietf.org/doc/html/rfc6265#section-5.4>`__.
+   From Thunderbird 133, sorts cookies according to `RFC 6265, section 5.4 <https://datatracker.ietf.org/doc/html/rfc6265#section-5.4>`__.
 This means the cookie with the longest matching path is returned; previously, the earliest created cookie was returned.

 .. api-header::
    :label: Parameters